 The College of Engineering engages in a shared advising model to assist students in building a strong academic support network throughout their collegiate experience.
 Students are assigned to either a FEP or EOS academic advisor in the fall semester with most students being assigned to an EOS academic advisor in the spring semester.
 Depending on their chosen major and course trajectory, students will begin meeting with a faculty advisor in their academic department after 1-2 years of study.
-Engineering Academic Coaches provide individualized academic support to students in the College of Engineering to improve student persistence and degree completion.
-The coaches offer services to build skills and self-advocacy by co-creating a success plan that considers life experiences, academic goals, and long-term professional aspirations.
-Scheduled one-on-one sessions are available Monday through Friday or during weekly drop-in hours.
+For more information, please visit engineering-one-stop.uark.edu/academic-advising.php.